 Module Details Hours.
-1 Coplanar Force System and Resultant: 1.1 System of Coplanar Forces: Classification of force systems, Principle of transmissibility, composition and resolution of forces.
+1 Coplanar Force System and Resultant: 08 - 1.1 System of Coplanar Forces: Classification of force systems, Principle of 00 transmissibility, composition and resolution of forces.
 1.2 Resultant: Resultant of coplanar force system (Concurrent forces, parallel forces and non-concurrent non-parallel system of forces).
-Moment of force about a point, Couples, Varignon's Theorem.
-Force couple system.
-Distributed Forces in plane.
-1.3 Equilibrium of the System of Coplanar Forces and Beams: Conditions of equilibrium for concurrent forces, parallel forces and non-concurrent non-parallel forces and Couples.
+Moment of force Distributed Forces in plane 1.3 Equilibrium of the System of Coplanar Forces and Beams: Conditions of equilibrium for concurrent forces, parallel forces and non-concurrent non- parallel forces and Couples.
 Equilibrium of rigid bodies Free body diagrams.
 Types of beams, simple and compound beams, type of supports and reaction.
 Determination of reactions at supports for various types of loads on beams.
-(Including problems on internal hinges) 08 2 Centroid and MI: 2.1 First moment of Area, Centroid of composite plane Laminas 2.2 Second moment of Area, MI of composite plane Laminas 05 3 Forces in Space: 3.1 System of Non-Coplanar Force System 3.2 Resultant of Non-Coplanar Force System 05 4 Friction: 4.1 Static and Dynamic Friction: Systems of Statics and Dynamic/ Kinetic Friction, Coefficient of Friction, Angle of Friction, Laws of friction.
+(Including problems on internal hinges) 2 Centroid and MI: 05 2.1 First moment of Area, Centroid of composite plane Laminas Y 2.2 Second moment of Area, MI of composite plane Laminas 3 Forces in Space: 05 3.1 System of Non-Coplanar Force System 00 3.2 Resultant of Non-Coplanar Force System 4 Friction: 06 4.1 Static and Dynamic Friction: Systems of Statics and Dynamic/ Kinetic Friction, Coefficient of Friction, Angle of Friction, Laws of friction.
 Concept of Cone of friction.
-06

 4.2 Wedge Friction: Equilibrium of bodies on inclined plane.
-Application to problems involving wedges and ladders.4.3 Rope and Belt Friction: Block Friction including Rope and Belt Friction.
-5 Kinematics of Particle and Rigid Body: 5.1 Kinematics of Particle: Motion of particle with variable acceleration.
-General curvilinear motion.
-Tangential & Normal component of acceleration, Motion curves (a-t, v-t, s-t curves).
+Application to problems involving wedges and ladders.

+- Kinematics of Particle and Rigid Body: 5 5 1 Kinematics of Particle: Motion of particle with variable acceleration 06 General curvilinear motion Tangential & Normal component of General curvimeal motion.
+Tangential & Normal component of acceleration, wotion curves (a-t, v-t, s-t curves).
 Application of concepts of projectile motion and related numerical.
 5.2 Kinematics of Rigid Body: Translation, Rotation and General Plane motion of Rigid body.
 The concept of Instantaneous center of rotation (ICR) for the velocity.
 Location of ICR of mechanism.
-Velocity analysis of rigid body using ICR 06 6 Kinetics of a Particle: 6.1 Kinetics of a Particle: Force and Acceleration: -Introduction to basic concepts, D'Alemberts Principle, concept of Inertia force, Equations of dynamic equilibrium, Newton's second law of motion.
+Velocity analysis of rigid body using ICR C Kinetics of a Particle: 6.1 Kinetics of a Particle: Force and Acceleration: -Introduction to basic 06 concepts D'Alemberts Principle concept of Inertia force Equations of dynamic equilibrium.
+Newton's second law of motion.
 (Analysis limited to simple systems only.)
-6.2 Kinetics of a Particle: Work and Energy: Work Energy principle for a particle in motion.
+C 2.
+Kingting of a Darticle World and Engra Music Engranding in the family 6.2 Kinetics of a Particle: work and Energy: work Energy principle for a particle in motion.
 Application of Work - Energy principle to a system consists of connected masses and Springs.
 6.3 Kinetics of a Particle: Impulse and Momentum: Principle of linear impulse and momentum.
 Impact and collision: Law of conservation of momentum, Coefficient of Restitution.
 Direct Central Impact and Oblique Central Impact.
 Loss of Kinetic Energy in collision of inelastic bodies.
-06
+107